 Collingwood has one particular client who is currently on the ‘acquisition trail’, on the lookout for opportunities.
 There have been a couple of occasions where we've pointed them in the direction of businesses that are looking to ‘sell’ or have an interesting concept they might want consider investigating.
 This has on occasion been businesses that weren’t on their radar.

 Through the face-to-face competency interviews and behavioural profiling that we carry out to assess candidates, we have been able to hone in on the type of people and businesses that strongly align with our clients' own values and fit.
-In understanding these values and cultures we are able to present candidates who we, and the HRD, knows can hit the ground running when they join the business.
+In understanding these values and cultures we are able to present candidates who we, and the HRD, know can hit the ground running when they join the business.
 Again helping the HRD build and maintain strong relationships with their peer group.

 Finally, through the launch of Collingwood’s Leadership Consultancy 18 months ago, we are now providing career transitioning as part of our service for our clients.
 Through a tri-party agreement, a one-to-one coaching programme is delivered which removes the risk of new recruits failing in the first 6 months.
 Not only does this improve the company’s retention rate, it gets key staff members making an impact quickly, without the usual disruption that comes through change.